mriscoc/SBA-Library/GPIO/readme.md

 version 2.3 20150526

-GPIO is an IPCore adapter to parallel Input and Output of signals
+GPIO is an SBA Auxiliary IPCore to parallel Input and Output of signals

 **Author:**
 (c) Miguel A. Risco Castillo